Aditya206Singh/ToDo_Application/README.md

 #### 👉Delivers a concise description of the weather conditions (e.g., sunny, cloudy, rainy) along with visually appealing icons for quick and easy recognition.

-#### 👉Features a clean, modern design with responsive layout, with easy navigation and fast loading times.
+#### 👉Features a clean, modern design with responsive layout, with easy navigation and fast loading times and error handling as well.

  ## View
  ### First View